 In 2011 Jessica joined Circa where she was part of an eight-month season of Wunderkammer at the Chamäleon Theatre in Berlin.
 She then performed a three-month Australian regional tour of the Helpmann Award-winning show CIRCA.

-Jessica says one of her highlights was world premiering “S” at the Brisbane Festival in September 2012, which was her first new creation with the company.
+One of her highlights with Circa is creating the world premiering “S” at Brisbane Festival in September 2012, which was her first new creation with the company.

 Marty Evans came to circus by a more roundabout route than most.
 After watching nothing but circus videos during his lunchbreaks at Australia’s only nuclear reactor, Marty left behind his published scientific career, embracing his physical sports background to pursue a career in circus.